About This Course

-The M.Ed degree is a modularised programme and can be attained through a credit accumulation process.
-The focus being on the continuing professional development of teachers at all levels of education.
+The M.Ed masters degree is a modularised programme and can be attained through a credit accumulation process, the focus is on the continuing professional development of teachers at all levels of education.
 Students can design their own special programme from the available modules to suit their own professional specialisation, research areas and personal interests.
-However, students should not that a minimum and maximum quota of students will be applied to each module.
-In 2013, selection of students is to be based on teaching qualification, academic record, professional experience and the online supplementary Candidates Statement submitted to PAC.
+However, students should note that a minimum and maximum quota of students will be applied to each module.
+In 2017, selection of students was based on teaching qualification, academic record, professional experience and the online supplementary Candidates Statement submitted to PAC.

-The MEd offers a variety of taught modules that focus on core areas of the course, e.g. early childhood education, literacy, second language teaching, mathematics, information and communications technology, physical and health education.
+The M.Ed degree offers a variety of taught modules that focus on core areas of the course, e.g. early childhood education, literacy, second language teaching, mathematics, information and communications technology, physical and health education.

 The course also explores contemporary issues for education – teaching, learning and assessment, childhood, equality and diversity, socio-cultural perspectives, and special educational needs – reflecting the diverse needs and interests of those who take this course.

 Modules are informed and driven by research, and are assessed by project work that links your professional settings to contemporary educational research.
 This leads to a dissertation based on your professional educational research interests.

 Further details on the content and modules are available in the University Postgraduate Academic Calendar to be published in due course.
 Calendar - Book of Modules

 - ED6050 Sport Pedagogy in PE & Youth Sport

 - ED6056 Developing Numeracy in the Classroom

 - ED6059 Intersections of Identity and Practice in Inclusive Education

 - ED6060 Child Development, Play & Active Learning in Early Childhood